 There are a lot of cheap ultrasonic cleaners out there.
 Don't waste your money on them.
-They are underpowered, have cheap plastic housings and covers, and effective cleaning action is limited to a small zone directly over the ultrasonic transducer.
-Look for an ultrasonic cleaner from a wellknown and established manufacturer.
-They can recommend one to suite your exact needs.
+They are underpowered, have cheap plastic housings and covers, and effective cleaning action is limited to a small zone directly over a single ultrasonic transducer.
+Look for an ultrasonic cleaner from a well-known and established manufacturer.
+They can recommend a model to suite your exact needs.
 Be prepared to pay for what you get.
 A high-quality ultrasonic cleaner is an investment as important as the firearms you intend to clean, and will last for many years.